Guides > Removing Images from Search Results

 Search engines may have already indexed your images and showed them in search results.
 Following this guide, you can learn how to remove them.

-Using the Google Lock feature on Photolock is a great way to prevent new images on your site from being indexed by Google.
-Photolock makes it possible to block Google from indexing new images, but you'll need to complete one extra step to remove images from Google Search Results that were on your site before you installed Photolock.
+Using the Google Lock feature on Cybarmor is a great way to prevent new images on your site from being indexed by Google.
+Cybarmor makes it possible to block Google from indexing new images, but you'll need to complete one extra step to remove images from Google Search Results that were on your site before you installed Cybarmor.

 The process is easy.
 You will need a Google Webmaster account that is authorized to make changes to your domain in Search Console.
 You'll also need the full path of the image(s) you wish to remove from Google Search Results.